4teamwork/ftw.chameleon/README.rst

 and auto-reload disabled, so that after an instance is started it will no longer read templates.

-These options do not work as expected when using `five.pt`_ for integrating `Chameleon`_ in combination with ``ViewPageTemplateFile`` instances.
+These options do not work as expected when using `five.pt`_ to integrate `Chameleon`_ in combination with ``ViewPageTemplateFile`` instances.
 ``ftw.chameleon`` contains enhancements for making that work well.